rwmdi/rwmdi.github.io/_pages/publications.md

 Other research works I partook in are listed below:

-* H. Dahrouj, *R. Alghamdi**, <i>et al.</i>, "Intelligent Surfaces for 6G Wireless Networks: A Survey of Optimization and Performance Analysis Techniques," in IEEE Access, vol. 9, 2021.
-Full text available at  <a href="https://arxiv.org/abs/2006.06541">
+* H. Dahrouj, *R. Alghamdi**, <i>et al.</i>, "Intelligent Surfaces for 6G Wireless Networks: A Survey of Optimization and Performance Analysis Techniques," in IEEE Access, vol. 9, 2021.  <a href="https://arxiv.org/abs/2006.06541"> Full text online</a>
-* A. Faisal, *R. Alghamdi**, <i>et al.</i>, "Diversity Schemes in Multi-hop Visible Light Communications for 6G Networks," in Procedia Computer Science, 2021.
-Full text available at  <a href="https://doi.org/10.1016/j.procs.2021.02.019.">
+* A. Faisal, *R. Alghamdi**, <i>et al.</i>, "Diversity Schemes in Multi-hop Visible Light Communications for 6G Networks," in Procedia Computer Science, 2021.  <a href="https://doi.org/10.1016/j.procs.2021.02.019."> Full text online</a>

-* **R. Alghamdi**, <i>et al.</i>, "Intelligent Surfaces for 6G Wireless Networks: A Survey of Optimization and Performance Analysis Techniques," in IEEE Access, vol. 8, 2020.
-Full text available at  <a href="https://arxiv.org/abs/2006.06541">
+* **R. Alghamdi**, <i>et al.</i>, "Intelligent Surfaces for 6G Wireless Networks: A Survey of Optimization and Performance Analysis Techniques," in IEEE Access, vol. 8, 2020.   <a href="https://arxiv.org/abs/2006.06541"> Full text online</a>

 <!-- {% if author.googlescholar %}